Macy Philippus

-Macy Irene Blackburn (born April 7, 2003) is an American college soccer player who plays as a right back for the Texas Tech Red Raiders.
-She earned first-team All-American honors with the Red Raiders in 2024.
+Macy Irene Philippus (born April 7, 2003) is an American professional soccer player who plays as a right back for Racing Louisville FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Texas Tech Red Raiders, setting the program record for career assists and earning All-American honors three times.

 Early life

-Blackburn grew up in the Dallas–Fort Worth city of Keller, Texas, the younger of two daughters born to Ryan and Bianca Blackburn, all of whom graduated from Texas Tech University.
-She played club soccer for Solar SC, which she helped lead to the USYS under-14 national championship in 2016, ECNL national title game in 2017, and USSDA under-17 national title in 2019.
+Philippus grew up in the Dallas–Fort Worth city of Keller, Texas, the younger of two daughters born to Ryan and Bianca Blackburn.
+Her entire family went to Texas Tech University.
+She played club soccer for Solar SC, helping the team to the USYS under-14 national championship in 2016, the ECNL national title game in 2017, and the USSDA under-17 national title in 2019.
 She committed to Texas Tech in eighth grade.
 She graduated from Timber Creek High School in Fort Worth.